What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 Wear Something With Pockets

 Stuck in the middle seat and want something?
-That’s easily done when you have a jacket or pants with pockets to keep gum, phone, and travel documents in.
+That’s easily done when you have a jacket or pants with pockets to keep gum, your phone, and travel documents.

 Wear Something Long And Big – Almost Like A Blanket

-I traveled from Dubai to Singapore without an airline blanket once.
+I once traveled from Dubai to Singapore without an airline blanket.
 It seems that the airline miscounted the number of them on a packed flight, or some greedy chat stole mine.

 Either way, I would have been frozen without my super-long black scarf.
 (Did I say how cold planes can get on overnight flights enough yet?)